sergiooncode/conversational-agent/README.md

 further development needed and maybe a proper call with a TTS agent could set be up.

 - The conversations as the human user sends messages and the agent answers are stored in PostgreSQL.
-The summary is extracted by the agent `Customer Support Info Structurer` using the `tools` feature of OpenAI Agents SDK.
+When the human user provides all the info required by `Customer Support Triaging and Info Collector` the summary is extracted by the agent `Customer Support Info Structurer` using the `tools` feature of OpenAI Agents SDK.
 The summary is saved in a JSON field called `summary` as part of the conversation model instance.

 ### Diagram